MattEmilien/Vertebrae/README.md

 ## Monitored Statistics 📈

 The Vertebrae Minecraft Plugin provides comprehensive monitoring of various server statistics, giving you valuable insights into your Minecraft server's performance and player activity.
-Here are the key statistics that we monitor:
+Here are the key statistics that are being monitored:

 - **Player Count**: Current number of players on the server.
 - **Maximum Players**: Maximum player capacity of the server.